 To be recognized by the University, a student organization must have an advisor selected from university's full-time faculty or staff membership and a constitution approved by the Student Government Association through the Office of Student Activities.
 Once approved the club/organization may apply for funding through the Student Budget Committee (SBC).
-Find out more information about how to form an organization from the Office of Student Activities.
+Find out more information about how to form an organization from the Office of Student Life.

 Advisor: Mr. Jeff Ledebur